essopsp/uniQuiz/README.md

 # uniQuiz

-question websites project for university of tripoli
+questions website project for university of tripoli